kyamazaki10/bookdown/wishlist.md

 * Liar's Poker: Rising Through the Wreckage on Wall Street - Michael Lewis
 * Flash Boys: A Wall Street Revolt - Michael Lewis
 * Baseball's Forgotten Heroes - Tony Salin
+* War Fever: Boston, Baseball, and America in the Shadow of the Great War - Randy Roberts
+* The Cloudbuster Nine: The Untold Story of Ted Williams and the Baseball Team That Helped Win World War II - Anne R. Keene
+* Smart Baseball: The Story Behind the Old Stats That Are Ruining the Game, the New Ones That Are Running It, and the Right Way to Think About Baseball - Keith Law